Learning how to hem jeans yourself is a great skill that can be used for your own family, or to start a side-business for extra cash!

-One of the ways I make money for my family is by taking in alterations and seamstressing work.
+One of the ways I made money for my family in our "paying off debt" phase was by taking in alterations and seamstressing work.

 It takes time and effort to be good at any craft, and sewing is no different.
 But, there are a few things you can learn how to do well that will help bring in the bucks!